HandBoy/sport-book/README.md

 ```

 ## Documentation
-I use Mkdocs to create a live documentation:
+I use Mkdocs to create a live documentation.
+You can acces the documentation online: [link](https://handboy.github.io/sport-book/)

+Or run locally:

 ```shell
 # Run and access Mkdocs